threatgrid/ctia/README.md

 #### Rate limit

-Request can be rate limited by enabling the middleware with the `ctia.http.rate-limit.enabled` property.
+Requests may be rate limited by enabling the middleware using the `ctia.http.rate-limit.enabled` property.

 It rate limits how many HTTP requests a CTIA group can make in an hour.
 The group is identified with the property :identity of the current Ring request.